 If you’d like to use our facilities as a meeting place, contact our church office.

-In addition to our ongoing programs, the Community Concerns Board, the Evangelism Board, the Women of the ELCA, and Saint Luke’s Youth organize numerous events and seasonal programs.
+In addition to our ongoing programs, the Community Concerns Board, the Evangelism Board, the Women of the ELCA, and St Luke’s Youth organize numerous events and seasonal programs.
 Here are some highlights:

-In the summer, we support the American Cancer Society’s Relay for Life, raising funds for cancer research and improving cancer patients’ quality of life.
+Each fall, we support the American Cancer Society’s Relay for Life, raising funds for cancer research and improving cancer patients’ quality of life.
+Visit www.relayforlife.org and search for the Sacramento County Relay – Team Friends in Faith.
+We would love for you to Relay with us or make a donation to our team.

 In the fall, we collect back-to-school supplies for local schools.